baravdish/baravdish.github.io/_posts/2025-08-31-deeplearning-project-VisionTransformer-part3.md

 title: "Deep learning project - Vision Transformer part 3"
 ---

-Again, looking at the SegFormer model from their [paper](https://arxiv.org/pdf/2105.15203).
+Recall looking at the SegFormer model from their [paper](https://arxiv.org/pdf/2105.15203).

 First, there is a regular overlapping convolution for getting the token embeddings with patch size `K=7`, stride `S=4` and padding `P=3`.
 For example we might have: